 After applying the exclusions to the investment universe, the binding "solutions criteria" are applied to identify a pool of companies eligible for investment as "solutions companies".
-This binding criteria requires that companies positively contribute to the sustainable investment objective by deriving at least 20% of their revenue from providing goods and services to provide solutions to meet one of the three social needs set out above.
-The Sub-Fund is also permitted to invest up to 10% of the portfolio in solutions companies with less than 20% revenue from such themes where the Investment Manager believes those companies are developing or producing important and innovative solutions, or emerging technologies aligned to the themes above.
+This binding criteria requires that companies positively contribute to the sustainable investment objective by deriving at least 20% of their revenue from providing goods and services that reduce human impact on nature.
+The Sub-Fund is also permitted to invest 10% of the portfolio in solutions companies with under 20% revenue.
+This is in recognition of the fact that nature-based solutions are in their relative infancy, and there is a need to allocate capital to those companies producing new, important and innovative solutions to tackle the environmental crisis.